Oabdalah23/Space-Flight-AA131/Keplerian Orbit Propagator/README.md

 ## Dependencies

 This project depends on several MATLAB functions and data files:
-- Custom Functions: `CAL2GMST.m`, `OE2ECI.m`, `ECI2ECEF.m`, `ECEF2GEOC.m`, `plot2Dmap.m`, `plot3Dbody.m`
+- Custom Functions: `CAL2GMST.m`, `OE2ECI.m`, `ECI2ECEF.m`, `ECEF2GEOC.m`, `plot2Dmap.m`, `plot3Dbody.m`, and functions for eclipse calculations.
-- Data Files: `earth2Dmap.png`, `earthImage.jpg`
+- Data Files: `earth2Dmap.png`, `earthImage.jpg`.

 Ensure all required files are present in the respective directories.

 ## Acknowledgments

 - Developed by Brad Yac-Diaz & Omar Abdallah.
-- Utilized functions provided by AA 131 Instructor, Simone D'Amico (Associate Professor of Aeronautics and Astronautics and, by courtesy, of Geophysics)
+- Utilized functions provided by AA 131 Instructor, Simone D'Amico (Associate Professor of Aeronautics and Astronautics and, by courtesy, of Geophysics).